Conclave: Choice of electors and of candidates

-A simple majority vote sufficed until 1179, when the Third Council of the Lateran increased the required majority to two-thirds.
-As cardinals were not allowed to vote for themselves (after 1621), the ballots were designed to ensure secrecy while at the same time preventing self-voting.
-In 1945 Pope Pius XII removed the prohibition on a cardinal voting for himself, increasing the requisite majority to two-thirds plus one at all times.
-He eliminated as well the need for signed ballots.
-His successor John XXIII immediately reinstated the two-thirds majority if the number of cardinal electors voting is divisible by three, with a rounding up to two-thirds plus one otherwise.
+During the first millennium, popes were elected unanimously, at least in theory.
+After a decree by the Synod of Rome in 1059, some factions contended that a simple majority sufficed to elect.
+In 1179, the Third Council of the Lateran settled the question by calling for unanimity, but permitting the Pope to be elected by two-thirds majority, "if by chance, through some enemy sowing tares, there cannot be full agreement."
+As cardinals were not allowed to vote for themselves after 1621, the ballots were designed to ensure secrecy while at the same time preventing self-voting.

+In 1945, Pope Pius XII removed the requirement for signed ballots as well as the prohibition on a cardinal voting for himself, increasing the requisite majority to two-thirds plus one at all times.
+His successor John XXIII immediately reinstated the two-thirds majority if the number of cardinal electors voting is divisible by three, with an additional vote required if the number is not divisible by three.
 Paul VI reinstated Pius XII's procedure thirteen years later, but John Paul II overturned it again.

-In 1996, John Paul II's constitution allowed election by absolute majority if deadlock prevailed after thirty-three or thirty-four ballots (thirty-four ballots if a ballot took place on the first afternoon of the conclave).
-In 2007 Benedict XVI rescinded John Paul II's change (which had effectively abolished the two-thirds majority requirement, as any majority suffices to block the election until a simple majority is enough to elect the next pope), reaffirming the requirement of a two-thirds majority.
+In 1996, John Paul II's constitution allowed election by absolute majority if deadlock prevailed after thirty-three or thirty-four ballots, thirty-four ballots if a ballot took place on the first afternoon of the conclave.
+In 2007, Benedict XVI rescinded John Paul II's change, which had effectively abolished the two-thirds majority requirement after 33 or 34 rounds of balloting, whereas any majority will suffice to block the election until such time that a simple majority is enough to elect the next pope.
+Benedict's recission reinstated the traditional requirement of a two-thirds majority, regardless of the number of balloting rounds during the conclave.

-Electors formerly made choices by accessus, acclamation (per inspirationem), adoration, compromise (per compromissum) or scrutiny (per scrutinium).
+Electors formerly made choices by accessus, acclamation (per inspirationem), adoration, compromise (per compromissum), or scrutiny (per scrutinium).